 Spring with blooming flowers, and coffee shops that open their outdoor patios as soon as the sun shines through.
 Summer with lake swims, beach visits, and music festivals.
 Fall with apple picking, hiking in the woods, and cooler weather.
 Winter with snow fun activities, indoor “hygge” by the fire, and Christmas markets.

 Do you want to enjoy summer or winter activities while traveling?
 Here are some suggestions of fun things to do;

-Summer activities to enjoy in Scandinavia;
+Summer (along with spring and fall) activities to enjoy in Scandinavia;

 - Canoeing / Kayaking